XENO2410/Predict-Credit-Card-Fraud/README.md

 ### Clean the Data
 2. Calculate summary statistics for the `amount` column.
 What does the distribution look like?
 3. Create a new column called `isPayment` that assigns a 1 when `type` is “PAYMENT” or “DEBIT”, and a 0 otherwise.
-4. Create a column called `isMovement` to capture whether money moved out of the origin account.
+4. Create a column called `isMovement` to capture whether money moved from the origin account.
 This column will have a value of 1 when `type` is either “CASH_OUT” or “TRANSFER” and a value of 0 otherwise.
 5. Create a column called `accountDiff` with the absolute difference of the `oldbalanceOrg` and `oldbalanceDest` columns.

 ### Select and Split the Data